knightss27/NeuralNetworks/README.md

 # Neural Networks Project - Seth Knights

----
-An implementation of a single hidden-layer neural network in Java, as assigned in my Computer Science III class.
+An from-scratch implementation of a single hidden-layer neural network in Java.
 ## Writeup:

----

 As written, my code has been successfully tested on four main data sets:
 - AND functions